 - a.
 The Centers for Disease Control (CDC) and the Health Department will be contacted to obtain the most current recommendations and guidance for the usage, availability, access, and distribution of vaccines and other antiviral medications during a pandemic. - b.
+Vaccination will be offered to all new admissions, readmissions and new hires withing 14 days. - If facility is unable to adhere to this requirement, all efforts will be documented in resident or personnel record.

+- Any resident of stan that refuses vaccine must have a signed declination on the. - c.
 Guidance from the State Health Department will be sought to estimate the number of staff and residents who are targeted as first and second priority for receipt of pandemic influenza vaccine or antiviral prophylaxis.
 A plan is in place to expedite delivery of vaccine or antiviral prophylaxis. - Facility space has been identified that could be adapted for use as expanded inpatient beds and information has been provided to local DOH for implementation and awareness. - Capacity and need will be determined for deceased residents as needed, including a space to serve as a temporary morgue.